BenWeisz/Fizika/NOTES.md

     -   This is useful if the simulation is really slow
 -   Should be able to draw from an input handler for object controls

+/// New Plan
+- Have a mesh class that only holds and loads the raw data for a mesh
+- Have a model class hold a reference to the shader, it gets from the outside
+    -   Should create and hold the vao, vbo and the vertex layout